lineality/Online_Voting_Using_One_Time_Pads/README.md

 There should be some option for physical printed documents, but there will most likely be more use of non-paper methods for a thrifty resource-slim and more user-friendly system.

-Other methods such as chains-of-trust may be useful to harden thrifty online systems.
+Other methods such as chains-of-trust may be useful to harden thrifty online systems.?

 #### General Revisions for Thrifty-Secure-Voting:
 1. ideally use-able with only standard mobile devices possessed by voters